-Pain management in hospice care is not just keeping the patient on a heavy dose of analgesics.
-Normally, Doctors, trained nurses are involved in this care process to make an end of life less painful.
-Hospice care does not encourage any treatment to recover from terminal illness, but it covers everything which can make the quality of life better.
+Pain management in hospice care is not just about keeping the patient on a heavy dose of analgesics.
+Normally, doctors and trained nurses involved in this care process make end-of-life less painful.
+Hospice care does not encourage any treatment to recover from a terminal illness, but it covers everything which can make the quality of life better.

-Physical therapy may be helpful to overcome muscular pain and making patient independent for movement.
-This approach can reduce the pain and improve the quality of end of life.
+Physical therapy may be helpful in overcoming muscular pain and making patients independent for movement.
+This approach can reduce pain and improve the quality of end of life.

-Dietitians can also help to make an end of life experience less painful by planning diet which has a positive effect on health and reduce any discomfort related to diet.
+Dietitians can also help to make an end-of-life experience less painful by planning a diet that has a positive effect on health and reduces any discomfort related to diet.

-Sometimes it is not easy to control pain just by using pain medicines.
-With the involvement of Physical therapy, Occupational therapy, Spiritual counselor, and dietitian can also help physicians to make an end of life care less painful and better quality.
+Sometimes it’s not easy to control pain just by using pain medicines.
+The involvement of physical therapy, 0ccupational therapy, spiritual counseling, and a dietitian can also help physicians to make end-of-life care less painful with a better quality of life.